 The Editor-in-chief sets the content’s tone and editorial direction while also maintaining internal policies for all publications.
 She acts as a quality control manager by making sure that every issue consistently follows established measures.
-She has budgeting, strategic planning and PR duties.
-Editor-in-Chief and Managing Editor (in conjunction with the publisher and/or society) will take responsive measures when ethical concerns are raised with regard to a submitted manuscript or published paper.
+She has budgeting, strategic planning and PR (Public Relation) duties.
+Editor-in-Chief and Managing Editor (in conjunction with the publisher and/or society) will take responsive measures when ethical concerns are raised with regard to a submitted manuscript or a published paper.
 Every reported act of unethical publishing behavior will be looked into, even if it is discovered years after publication.

 ROLES OF MANAGING EDITOR

 The Managing Editor, with Editor-in-Chief, are responsible for deciding which of the papers submitted to the journal will be published.
 The Managing Editor will evaluate manuscripts without regard to the authors' race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.
-The decision will be based on the paper’s importance, originality and clarity, and the study’s validity and its relevance to the journal's scope.
+The decision will be based on the paper’s importance, novelty, originality, and clarity, and the study’s validity and its relevance to the journal's scope.
 Current legal requirements regarding libel, copyright infringement, and plagiarism should also be considered.

-ROLES OF INTERNATIONAL EDITORIAL ADVISORY BOARD
+ROLES OF INTERNATIONAL EDITORIAL ADVISORY BOARD MEMBERS

-The roles of International editorial advisory board are providing an advisory body for the Editor-in-Chief in issues related to strategic direction for BNJ, contributing editorials articles, suggesting theme(s) for special issue(s) of BNJ, consolidating the journal’s international reputation, encouraging the submission of high-quality manuscripts for BNJ by personally contacting authors and assisting with outreach, and identifying reviewers to become part of BNJ's reviewer database.
+The roles of International editorial advisory board members are providing an advisory body for the Editor-in-Chief in issues related to strategic direction for BNJ, contributing editorials articles, suggesting theme(s) for special issue(s) of BNJ, consolidating the journal’s international reputation, encouraging the submission of high-quality manuscripts for BNJ by personally contacting authors and assisting with outreach, and identifying reviewers to become part of BNJ's reviewer database.
 The international editorial advisory board has no review and editorial decision role.